charmbracelet/freeze/README.md

 ### Execute

-You can use `freeze` to capture ANSI output of a terminal program with the `--execute` flag.
+You can use `freeze` to capture ANSI output of a terminal command with the `--execute` flag.

 ```bash